-Other scientists consider the explosion of the deer

-population to be one of the most serious threats to our forests.
+Other scientists consider the explosion of the deer population to be one of the most serious threats to our forests.
 Some put their damage on par with destruction caused by exotic insect pests and plant diseases.
-The destruction we now see due to deer browsing will only get worse as their numbers continue to increase.
-Deer foraging is particularly damaging to young tree seedlings needed for forest regeneration.
-Deer selectively browse on certain species which also reduces forest diversity, negating one of the primary objectives of this plan.
+The problem is that the destruction we see now due to deer browsing will only get worse as their numbers continue to increase.
+Deer foraging is particularly damaging to young tree seedlings so essential to forest regeneration.
+Deer selectively browse on certain species which reduces forest diversity, negating one of the primary objectives of this plan.
 I feel the deer problem needs to be formally addressed.